jiwidi/dotfiles.old/README.md

 # dotfiles
 My config files.
 Structure and scripts from caarlos0 [dotfiles](https://github.com/caarlos0/dotfiles).
-I made some changes to his configs to make them more suitable for my daily use and also added `oh-my-zsh` support.
+I made some changes to his configs to make them more suitable for my daily use and also added `oh-my-zsh` (he was using normal zsh) support.
 It works on top of zsh and makes life easier, the theme is the new powerline10k.

 ### Dependencies
 - `git`: to clone the repo